 Dear Prospective Lawrence Family Medicine Resident,

 Welcome to the Lawrence FMR community!
-Our website is full of specific information on our residents, faculty, and staff, our curriculum, our facilities, and our Community Health Center.
+Our website is full of specific information on our residents, our faculty and staff, our curriculum, our facilities, and our Community Health Center.
 It may be helpful however to first share more generally our underlying philosophy and overall goals to put everything in context for you.

 Finally, and most importantly, people here are passionate about what they do and whom they serve.
-When we ask residents, faculty, and staff what they most like about our residency program, the answer is universally- “the mission” and the sense of belonging to a learning community that feels like a family.
+When we ask residents, faculty, and staff what they most like about our residency program, the answer is universal – “the mission” and the sense of belonging to a learning community that feels like a family.
 We want to continue to attract people who intensely care about serving those who need it the most, now and in the future.
 If you are committed to caring for the underserved and seek training in an academically rigorous yet “hands-on” Teaching Health Center environment, we invite you to join us!

-Wendy Barr MD MPH MSCE
+Wendy Barr, MD MPH MSCE

 Residency Program Director